lucendio/lecture-devops-infos/content/tutorials/deploy-app-on-kubernetes.md

 kubectl apply -n {{ NS_NAME }} --filename ./ingress.yaml
 ```

-Finally, verify that the application is indeed accessible from your browser.
+Finally, verify that the application is indeed accessible from your browser (or `curl`).

 ### (4) Cleaning up